 Best Bundled Energy & Telecommunications Providers:

-In the very first year of our Bundled Energy & Telecommunications award, Origin has taken out the top spot.
-In second place is fellow ‘big three’ energy provider AGL, while well-known telco Dodo rounded out the results.
+In the second year of our Bundled Energy and Telecommunications award, Origin has again taken out the top spot.
+In second place is fellow ‘big three’ energy provider AGL, while well-known telco-turned-energy-provider Dodo came in third.

 Find more detailed information on our ratings methodology.